OmkarChitragar/M1_GkQuiz_-Utility-/README.md

 the quiz by entering their credientials.
 Depending upon the user's score in the quiz, the user is provided with good/average/poor general knowledge as a result.
 User can end the quiz with end option and restart the quiz with restart option.

+## Features
+* User can enter the username in order to particapate in the quiz.
+* User can attempt the quiz and view the result.
+* User can end the quiz.
+* User can restarts the quiz.

 ## SWOT
 ![Screenshot (186)](https://user-images.githubusercontent.com/42509490/155877756-ba0832b3-9605-4c9c-802e-82178a4548a6.png)